 What else is there to see in Kawasaki?

 Its Koreatown, even though mentioned in guidebooks, is a letdown.
 Two places that are quite nice are Kawasaki Daishi Heikenji Temple and the busy shopping street Nakamise-dori Street.
 But that’s about it.

-Tell me: Would you want to visit Anata no Warehouse?
-And why?
+Would you have wanted to visit Anata no Warehouse?